 The Alejandro Velasco Astete is the only airport in Cusco and the closest to Machu Picchu, receiving more than 4 million arrivals in 2021.
-It’s located 10 min from the city’s main square and 5 hours to the Inca citadel.
-CUZ airport code.
-Therefore, It’s not surprising that the Cusco airport is the second with more passenger flow airport in Peru, just after Lima.
+It’s located 10 min from the city’s main square and 5 hours from Machu Picchu (CUZ airport code) Therefore, It’s not surprising that the Cusco airport is the second one with more passenger flow in Peru, just after Lima.
 For this reason, with the experts of Machu Travel Peru, we want to offer you the most complete information about this important terminal.

 A complete guide to moving by yourself inside Cusco airport